Norman Triplett

 Norman Triplett (October 1, 1861 – 1934) was a psychologist at Indiana University.
+He is best known for conducting one of the earliest experiments in social psychology, on the phenomenon of social facilitation.

 Biography

 Triplett was born on a farm near Perry, Illinois in 1861.
-In 1898, he wrote what is now recognized as the first published study in the field of sport psychology (Strubbe, 2005; though see Stroebe, 2012 for a dissenting argument).
+In 1898, he conducted what Gordon Allport called the first experiment in social psychology, though this claim has been challenged in recent years.
 His experiment was on the social facilitation effect.
 Triplett noticed that cyclists tend to have faster times when riding in the presence of a counterpart as opposed to riding alone.
 He then demonstrated this effect in a controlled, laboratory experiment and concluded that children perform a simple lab task faster in pairs than when performing by themselves.